madkraft/retro_timer/README.md

-- publish to gihub
+- trello set list and read from the app
-- play sounds
+- deploy with netlify
 - add another favicon
 - Add favourite time patterns eg: 00:45 - 00:15 x8 to localstorage
 - make button to mute sounds and write to localstorage